 The path to Danish citizenship is a long and complex one for most foreigners.
-This site provides a small insight into what you need to do in order to become Danish, especially for people who don’t yet speak Danish .
-If you do understand Danish and have lived in Denmark for some time, you should refer to official Danish language sources for all the details you need about obtaining Danish citizenship.
+This site provides a small insight into what you need to do in order to become Danish, mainly for people who don’t yet speak Danish – maybe you’ve just moved to Denmark, or are considering moving to Denmark and want to know what you need to do.

 Becoming Danish